haaris272k/Cryptonia/README.md

 -> In order to get the desktop app download the rar from https://github.com/haaris272k/Cryptonia/releases.
 Extract and directly run from there.

--> App is also provided in the repo under 'Cryptonia Windows app' folder
+-> App is also provided with the repo in 'Cryptonia Windows app' folder